-A short, 200-yard hike will lead you to this gem-like waterfall that rushes down the rock wall at a height of about 70 feet.
-Take in the scent of the surrounding pine trees, feel the cool mist rising off the falls and keep an eye out for wildlife.
+A short, 100-yard hike will lead you to this gem-like waterfall that rushes down the rock wall at a height of about 70 feet.
+While there is no swimming in Boulder Falls, and no climbing on the surrounding rocks, you'll be able to feel the cool mist rising off the soothing falls, get lost in the sound of the rushing water, take in the scent of the surrounding pine trees and maybe even spot some wildlife.

 Boulder Falls is located just 11 miles west of Boulder, up Boulder Canyon.
 It's an easy and scenic 20-minute drive.
 Just take Canyon Blvd. from downtown Boulder (Canyon Blvd. will become Hwy.
 119) toward signs for Nederland.
 There's a pull-out for parking on the left, and the trailhead is just across the road.